CGJennings/se3docs/docs/dm-index.md

    2. Document browser
 7. **How to...**
    1. [Register new games and game expansions](dm-register-game.md)
-   2. Add support for a new game
-      1. Registering the game
-      2. Registering expansions
-         1. Custom expansion symbol templates
-   3. Add new game component types using script code
+   2. Add new game component types using script code
       1. Portraits
       2. Prefab components
       3. Bleed margins
       4. [Changing components without breaking old save files](dm-compatibility.md)
-   4. Access and modify existing components
+   3. Access and modify existing components
       1. Working with portraits
       2. Adding new marker silhouettes
-   5. Add new app commands and features
+   4. Add new app commands and features
       1. Extending the app menu
       2. Extending the context bar
       3. Extending **Preferences**
-   6. Work with the project system API
+   5. Work with the project system API
       1. Getting and traversing the open project
       2. Accessing project member files
       3. The **Task** classes